UNC-Libraries/SCTS-Documentation/Style Guide.md

 - :smiley: _Mary Virginia del Rio._

-- :smiley: _Mary Va. del Rio._
+- :rage: _Mary Va. del Rio._

 Also, strive for consistency in punctuation and capitalization.
-Especially when writing folder titles for University Archives, it is important to be consistent with capitalization throughout our collections.
-You can become an expert by following a few simple rules.
-See below for [Commas and Other Punctuation](#commas-and-other-punctuation) and [Capitalization](#capitalization).
+You can become an expert by following a few simple rules found in the [Punctuation](#punctuation) and [Capitalization](#capitalization) sections below.

 **Verb tenses:** Use the present tense when referring to the papers themselves.
 Use the past tense when referring to actions of the creators or recipients of the papers.